zxc308/P4-tutorials/vm-ubuntu-20.04/README.md

 # Creating a single file image of the VM

-For the particular case of creating the VM named 'P4 Tutorial 2021-08-01' on August 1, 2021, here were the host OS details, in case it turns out that matters to the finished VM image for some reason:
+For the particular case of creating the VM named 'P4 Tutorial 2021-09-07' on September 7, 2021, here were the host OS details, in case it turns out that matters to the finished VM image for some
+reason:

 + macOS 10.14.6
-+ VirtualBox 6.1.22 r144080
++ VirtualBox 6.1.26 r145957
 + Vagrant 2.2.16

 In the VirtualBox GUI interface:

 + Choose menu item File -> Export Appliance ...
-+ Select the VM named 'P4 Tutorial 2021-08-01' and click Continue button
++ Select the VM named 'P4 Tutorial 2021-09-07' and click Continue button

 + Format
   + I used: Open Virtualization Format 1.0